selectstriker2/selectstriker2.github.io/adventures/Hart of the Fallen/Broken Ground.md

 ## Encounter 4 The Smell of Undead

+This chamber has 4 clusters of sarcophogi, each with a child sized sarcophogus.
+As you survey the room the faint sound of children's laughter can be heard.

 __Zombies__
 HP 12, AC 12, Slam +3 1d8+1

+__The Siblings__

+HP 24, AC 15, Slam +4 1d6+1 Necrotic Drain

 ## Encounter 5 A Lost Knight

+Grey Ooze

+One of the players will discover the ring, whether by intention or sheer dumb luck.
+The Ring of Mind Shielding currently has a protected soul in it, that of "Ravenwood" a deceased Knight of the Hart tracking a family of vampires that were living in the sewers some time ago.
+They found him and killed him, not knowing that his ring would grant him the ability exist on mentally.

 ## Encounter 6 Journal of a Madman

+Proceeding beyond the small cavern

 ## Encounter 7 Dweomercrafter's Guild